fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 We now have two versions of `freewill` installed.
 Let's say that version `1.1.1` is not fully compatible with the older `1.0.0` version.
 Suppose further that we have another Ruby program that requires the version `1.0.0` of `freewill`.
 What happens when this program tries to `require 'freewill'`?

 In this situation, Ruby loads the __installed version of the Gem with the most recent version number__, namely version `1.1.1`.
 This means trouble for our hypothetical program that needs the older version.
 This can be addressed in several ways:
-- Provide an absolute path name to require.
+- Provide an absolute path name to `require`.
-- Add an appropriate -I option to the Ruby invocation.
+- Add an appropriate `-I` option to the Ruby invocation.
-- Modify $LOAD_PATH prior to requiring somegem.
+- Modify `$LOAD_PATH` prior to requiring somegem.
-- Modify the RUBYLIB environment variable.
+- Modify the `RUBYLIB` environment variable.

 These fixes are all hacks though; they will quickly become unmanageable and an enormous mess and source of bugs.
 You definitely do not want to go down this road except in the extremely short-term.
 The right choice is to use `Bundler`.